henkbirkholz/draft-birkholz-yang-push-coap-problemstatement/draft-birkholz-yang-push-coap-problemstatement.md

 as an additional capability of CoAP.
 DTLS or TLS state is initiated by the YANG data store and triggers a dynamic subscription procedure of the YANG client using the session initiated by the YANG data store.

+### Dynamic Home Discovery

+This usage scenario is based on the Bootstrapping Remote Secure Key Infrastructures I-D {{-BRSKI}} and EST over secure CoAP I-D {{-EST-coaps}} and requires the standardization of a general use of Join Registrars in the context of YANG data store that support YANG Push via static subscriptions.

 #  IANA considerations